Christophler/Calendrio/README.md

 pip install icalendar
 ```

-The run the following command in your terminal.
+Then run the following command in your terminal.
 ```
 python -u <Insert your directory of where this project is stored>\Calendrio\main.py
 ```